I-Tree

 i-Tree is a collection of urban and rural forestry analysis and benefits assessment tools.
 It was designed and developed by the United States Forest Service to quantify and value ecosystem services provided by trees including pollution removal, carbon sequestration, avoided carbon emissions, avoided stormwater runoff, and more. i-Tree provides baseline data so that the growth of trees can be followed over time, and is used for planning purposes.
 Different tools within the i-Tree Suite use different types of inputs and provide different kinds of reports; some tools use a 'bottom up' approach based on tree inventories on the ground, while other tools use a 'top down' approach based on remote sensing data. i-Tree is peer-reviewed and has a process of ongoing collaboration to improve it.

+The complete research on which i-Tree is built has been collated into a report titled "Understanding i-Tree: Summary of Programs and Methods" with the purpose of providing underlying details and limitations.
+Also discussed are the history, goals, and opportunities seen for the project.
+Originally released in 2019, updated editions were released in 2021 and 2023.

+Tools

-There are seven different i-Tree applications which can enhance an individual's or organization's understanding of the benefits which trees provide in modern society.
-Over the course of many years the U.S. Forest Service has developed and refined these different applications: i-Tree Eco, i-Tree Landscape, i-Tree Hydro, i-Tree Design, i-Tree Canopy, i-Tree Species, and i-Tree MyTree.
+There are four categories of i-Tree tools, which can enhance an individual's or organization's understanding of the benefits which trees provide in modern society.
+Over two decades the U.S. Forest Service has developed and refined these applications: